Governance

 The Directors as a body bring first-hand knowledge of and passion for the work of early career/emerging artists.
 Directors most typically are working artists or arts administrators, complemented by individuals whose professional lives and expertise lie outside of the arts but who have been involved in the arts through Board or volunteer experiences at other organizations in the past.
 Directors may be elected for three three-year terms for a maximum of nine years of service.

-Prior to joining the organization in 2000, Kate was Senior Vice President of Riverside Bank in Minneapolis with a wide portfolio of strategic and business responsibilities.
+Prior to joining Propel Nonprofits in 2000, Kate was Senior Vice President of Riverside Bank in Minneapolis with a wide portfolio of strategic and business responsibilities.
 She began her professional life as business manager of a performing arts nonprofit.
 Kate holds an MA in Leadership from Hamline University.
 She has been on the adjunct faculty of the Humphrey School of Public Affairs at the University of Minnesota and is alumnus of the Humphrey School’s Policy Fellows Program and the Shannon Institute.
-She currently serves on the boards of the Jerome Foundation and Borealis Philanthropy.

 Sarah Bellamy (elected 2018) is a nationally renowned racial equity facilitator and practitioner of racial healing.
 Her methods are holistic, profound, and foster powerful intimacy and authenticity for clients.
 She brings a wealth of scholarship, strategic acuity, and deep compassion to consultative and coaching relationships.
 Her writing focuses on memoir, personal essays, plays, and short stories.
 She is a stage director and the president of Penumbra, a center for racial healing that houses one of the nation’s oldest and largest African American theatre companies.